Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions

+The measurement of electrical resistivity as a function of an applied external magnetic field is a fundamental characterization tool in solid-state physics.
+Components of the resistivity tensor $\rho_{ij}$ are typically classified based on their transformation properties under the reversal of the magnetic field $\bm{H}$ or magnetic moments \cite{akgoz1975, Seeman2015}.
+The antisymmetric components ($\rho^A_{ij} = -\rho^A_{ji}$) arise only when time-reversal symmetry is broken.
+This can occur either due to an external magnetic field, leading to the ordinary Hall effect, or due to magnetic ordering, resulting in the anomalous Hall effect \cite{nagaosa2010, chang2013, kiyohara2016, smejkal2020}.

-In contrast, the symmetric components of the resistivity tensor can exist in all materials.
-In both magnetic and non-magnetic materials, the symmetric components typically depend directly on the external magnetic field, which we will refer to as ordinary magnetoresistance (OMR) \cite{isasa2016}.
-In magnetic materials with finite spin-orbit coupling, the symmetric components will also depend on the orientation of the magnetic order, which is known as anisotropic magnetoresistance (AMR) \cite{Ritzinger2022}.
-Unlike the anomalous Hall effect, AMR is allowed by symmetry in all magnetic materials \cite{Neel1972}.
+The symmetric components are present in all materials and obey the Onsager relations, remaining even under time reversal ($\rho^S_{ij} = \rho^S_{ji}$).
+Ordinary magnetoresistance (OMR) is a contribution to symmetric $\rho^S_{ij}$ \cite{isasa2016, sailler2024competing}, which leads to a characteristic power-law scaling with an external magnetic field of the resistivity component along the current flow (longitudinal resistivity).
+In the transverse resistivity (with respect to the current flow), it is present only if the crystal symmetry is sufficiently low \cite{Seeman2015}.
+In magnetic materials, the symmetric components also depend on the orientation of the magnetic order vector, an effect known as anisotropic magnetoresistance (AMR).
+Unlike the anomalous Hall effect, which requires time-reversal symmetry breaking and specific symmetry conditions, AMR is symmetry-allowed in all magnetically ordered materials where the resistivity tensor reflects the orientation of the magnetic order vector \cite{Ritzinger2022}.

-The various contributions to resistivity can thus be, in principle, distinguished by their relation to the symmetric or antisymmetric components of the resistivity tensor.
-Unfortunately, doing this experimentally is not straightforward.
-Instead, different contributions are separated based on their odd/even symmetry with respect to the external magnetic field.
-Although the anomalous Hall effect or the AMR do not directly depend on the applied magnetic field, their experimental detection does, since the external magnetic field controls the magnetic order.
-However, this makes the interpretation of the results complicated since the effects that depend on the magnetic field directly (such as the OMR) can mix with the effects that depend on it indirectly.
-Furthermore, effects that rely directly on both the magnetic order and the magnetic field can also exist \cite{Zyuzin2021}.
+In principle, the various contributions to resistivity can be distinguished based on whether they belong to the symmetric or antisymmetric components of the resistivity tensor.
+However, the experimental separation of these contributions is not straightforward.
+Instead, different effects are typically classified based on their odd or even symmetry with respect to the external magnetic field, i.e., as even functions of the field (even-in-field) or odd functions (odd-in-field).
+Although the anomalous Hall effect and AMR do not intrinsically depend on the applied magnetic field, their experimental detection does since the external field manipulates the magnetic order.
+This complicates data interpretation, as effects that depend directly on the magnetic field (such as OMR) can mix with those that depend on it indirectly (such as AMR and the AHE).
+Additionally, effects that depend simultaneously on both the magnetic order and the magnetic field can also exist \cite{Zyuzin2021}.